 - 1/2 tsp vanilla extract

-In a large bowl (the bowl for your stand mixer if using) add the yeast, first measure of sugar and warm water and whisk gently to combine.
+- In a large bowl (the bowl for your stand mixer if using) add the yeast, 1 Tablespoon of sugar and warm water and whisk gently to combine.
 Allow to sit for 5-10 minutes until the mixture is foamy.

-Add the remaining dough ingredients and knead using the dough hook on low speed, or by hand for about 10 minutes, or until the dough forms a soft ball that springs back when lightly pressed.
+- Add the remaining sugar, flour, salt, milk, butter and egg and knead using the dough hook on low speed, or by hand for about 10 minutes, or until the dough forms a soft ball that springs back when lightly pressed.
 The dough will be reasonably sticky but you should be able to handle it, so add slightly more flour if you need.
-Transfer into a large clean bowl and cover in gladwrap or a clean tea towel and put in a warm place to rise for 40-50 minutes or until almost doubled in size.
+Transfer into a large clean bowl and cover in gladwrap or a clean tea towel and put in a warm place to rise for 1 hour or until almost doubled in size.